Erik Lorig

-Erik Lorig (born November 17, 1986) is a former American football Fullback who played six seasons in the National Football League (NFL).
+Erik Lorig (born November 17, 1986) is an American former professional football fullback who played for the Tampa Bay Buccaneers and New Orleans Saints of the National Football League (NFL).

-He played defensive end in college football at Stanford, where he sometimes played both ways as a Tight End and Defensive End.
-He was drafted by the Tampa Bay Buccaneers in the seventh round of the 2010 NFL Draft, converted to fullback in his rookie season, and played for the team for four years.
+He played defensive end and occasionally tight end in college football at Stanford.
+He was selected by the Buccaneers in the seventh round of the 2010 NFL draft, converted to fullback in his rookie season, and played for the team for four years.
 His rookie contract was for four years with incentive escalators.
-In March 2014, the New Orleans Saints signed Lorig in free agency to a four-year contract.
+In March 2014, the Saints signed Lorig in free agency to a four-year contract.

-Early years
+Early life

 Lorig was born in Rolling Hills, California.
-He is of German and Scandinavian descent.
+He is of German and Scandinavian descent and is Jewish.

 He played high school football as a tight end and linebacker at Palos Verdes Peninsula High School in California.
 He was named the All-Bay Conference Defensive Player of the Year both his junior and senior years.
 He received Cal-Hi Sports, Parade Magazine, PrepStar and SuperPrep All-America honors as a senior.